Nyiriek/alu-higher_level_programming/python-everything_is_object/README.md

-Add a function that returns a copy of a list
+Adding a function that returns a string n times the number of the iteration